GoogleChrome/developer.chrome.com/site/en/docs/apps/manifest/file_handlers/index.md

 To handle files or directories, apps also need to declare the [fileSystem][4] permission.
-Apps can then be passed files or directories in the [app.runtime.onLaunched][5] event - either from the system file manager (currently supported on Chrome OS only) or by providing a path on the [command line][6].
+Apps can then be passed files or directories in the [app.runtime.onLaunched][5] event - either from the system file manager (currently supported on ChromeOS only) or by providing a path on the [command line][6].

 [1]: https://blog.chromium.org/2020/08/changes-to-chrome-app-support-timeline.html